florida fishing charters florida fishing charter

 How do I contact you?

-Toll Free: 800 833-0489 - We utilize call forwarding from our office to the captain's cell phone making us virtually and personally available to you even while we are on the water.
+We utilize call forwarding from our office to the captain's cell phone making us virtually and personally available to you even while we are on the water.
 As to be courteous and focused in our undivided attention to our guest while on a trip, we attempt to keep business brief while under hire.
 During periods of high call volume, your call will be forwarded to our voicemail system.
 You will not spend a day fishing with us with cell phone or "Nextel" call interruptions.
 We will treat you equally as well and with the same respect.
 Naturally, there are times when we can not personally answer your call.
 We offer fully functional and reliable voice mail.
 We request that if you do not reach us personally, to please leave us a message that includes your daytime and evening phone numbers.
 All messages are promptly and personally returned.
 We are on United States Eastern Time or minus 5 hours Greenwich Mean Time.
 The country code for international calls to the United States is (01).
-We too may receive faxes at this number but it is not a dedicated FAX line.
+We do not have a 'dedicated' fax line.
+However, we are able to send and recieve faxes, by request, immediatly follow a request made by phone or email.

 Florida Fishing Charters